tedmiston/notes/README.md

 This project logs what I'm reading and how it connects to other sources and ideas.

-It also occasionally keeps placeholders for what I want to read.
+It also keeps placeholders for what I want to read.

 ### Workflow

 I read articles on Instapaper, and books on a Kindle or Safari Books Online.
+I read nonsequentially and typically not [cover to cover](http://austinkleon.com/2014/10/17/33-thoughts-on-reading/) (blank spots == not yet read).
 I skim Hacker News daily.

 I recommend two Mac apps for working with Markdown: [FoldingText](http://www.foldingtext.com/) and [Marked](http://marked2app.com/).

-### Misc.

-- I rarely read books [from cover to cover](http://austinkleon.com/2014/10/17/33-thoughts-on-reading/) (blank spots == skipped sections)
-- Some books have star ratings at the top, which are recommendations on a 1-5 scale

 ---